 Most noteworthy, the population of China, the total $2.282 export bill roughly translates to $1,669 for every resident in the country.
 Furthermore, the unemployment rate in the country is 4.05%.
 Major exports depend on several categories.
 These include electronic equipment, furniture, and related items, machines and engines, medical and technical equipment, vehicles and other items.
-Innovation in the country fostered by yielding products that are short, small and thin and which are also acceptable globally.
+Innovation in the country is fostered by yielding products that are short, small and thin and which are also acceptable globally.

 Related and Supporting Industries

-According to Porter (1990), related and supporting industries rendered as those with which firms share and coordinate activities within the value chain.
+According to Porter (1990), related and supporting industries are rendered as those with which firms share and coordinate activities within the value chain.
 Or those involved in products that are complimentary for the firm within a nation’s scenario.
 This involves suppliers’ inputs and sharing of information between consumers so as to improve the innovation and up-gradation process.

 On comparing this national competitive advantage of the diamond model.
 We got the result that both countries have the implementation of a cost-effective production inputs system.
 Certainly, it helps them in innovating their products faster.
 However, home-demand factors are superior in China than in Saudi Arabia.
-There are relatively less related and supporting industries in Saudi Arabia whereas, China is gaining at a fast pace in its industrialization revolution.
+There are relatively less related and supporting industries in Saudi Arabia, whereas China is gaining at a fast pace in its industrialization revolution.

 Company, Strategy, Structure, and Rivalry

 In China, government intervention is at its highest point.
 It seems that the government strategy is to avoid internal competition so that the companies concentrate on competing with companies operating on a global basis.
 With respect to the Chinese management system, people are comfortable working in more engineering and technical backgrounds.
-Where there is a complex demand accuracy manufacturing procedure, after-sale service, careful process of development and a highly disciplined system of management.
+Where there is a complex demand accurate manufacturing procedures, after-sale service, careful process of development and a highly disciplined system of management.

 Comparing Saudi Arabia and China

 This strategy helps in understanding and serving the target market better and effectively.
 Maintaining focus on a specific target market is achievable through either using the differentiation strategy or the cost-leadership strategy.
-For example, community banks maintain their focus on high net individuals or small businesses that are ready to pay a bit more like fees for the service.
+For example, community banks maintain their focus on high-net individuals or small businesses that are ready to pay a bit more like fees for the service.